Zambia May 7-12, 2023

 MFUWE

-South Luangwa’s main access point is outside its eastern boundary at Mfuwe, and it has an airport which has flights to Lusaka, the Lower Zambezi and Lilongwe in Malawi.
+The main settlement of the park, and South Luangwa’s main access point is outside its eastern boundary at Mfuwe, and it has an airport which has flights to Lusaka, the Lower Zambezi and Lilongwe in Malawi.

-From Lusaka you take the road to Chipata (Great Eastern Road) and from that road (well before Chipata) take the junction to Petauke.
-Once you drove through Petauke you will go off the tarred road on a very fair gravel road.
+From Lusaka, you take the road to Chipata (Great Eastern Road) and from that road (well before Chipata) take the junction to Petauke.
+Once you drive through Petauke you will go off the tarred road on a very fair gravel road.
 After 60km on this road, you turn left followed by a 120km local rural road to Malama Chiefdom and Mfuwe.
-Road not too bad.
+Road is not too bad.
 When you go under the electricity network cables (ZESCO Main Power Lines), you enter the Malama Chiefdom and will be only 15km away from the junction.
-This junction will lead (via the Malama Chief’s Palace) you either to the Lusangazi Gate of the National Park (left) or onwards direction Mfuwe (right).
+This junction will lead (via the Malama Chief’s Palace) you either to the Lusangazi Gate of the National Park (left) or onward direction Mfuwe (right).
 The junction is at a little village.

 If you head for Mfuwe, you will find a campsite after 9km along the Luangwa River, called Malama Umoyo Camp.
 It is 1,5km after the scouts training center.
 This (basic) campsite is located at a stunning location overlooking the Luangwa River and a dry lagoon, most of the time filled with wildlife.

 From Malama Umoyo Camp it is 42km (2,5 hours drive) to Mfuwe.
 Mfuwe is a local but bigger than normal village.
-In the Mfuwe area you will find a lot of lodges, but also a good campsite, Croc Valley Camp.
+In the Mfuwe area, you will find a lot of lodges, but also a good campsite, Croc Valley Camp.
 If you arrive from Malama and hit the tarred road, you turn left after 3km and after a few hundred meters right off the tarred road on to a gravelled road.
 Signposts will lead you further to Croc Valley Camp.
 When visiting Mfuwe, and you prefer a lodge for a good sleep, dinner and a warm shower: Thornicroft Lodge en Croc Valley are both recommendable (good value for money).
-From here it is only a 5 minute drive to the main gate of the South Luangwa National Park.
+From here it is only a 5-minute drive to the main gate of the South Luangwa National Park.

 SOUTH LUANGWA NP.
 One of Africa’s greatest safari destinations, it is in eastern Zambia, the southernmost of three national parks in the valley of the Luangwa River.
 It is a world-renowned wildlife haven which is known to locals simply as “the South Park”.
 Concentrations of game along the meandering Luangwa River and its lagoons are amongst the most intense in Africa.
-The river teems with hippo and crocodile and provides a lifeline for one of the greatest diversities of habitat and wildlife, supporting more than 60 species of mammals and over 400 species of birds.
+The river teems with hippos and crocodiles and provides a lifeline for one of the greatest diversities of habitat and wildlife, supporting more than 60 species of mammals and over 400 species of birds.
 It marks the end of the Great Rift Valley.
 South Luangwa National Park (SLNP), can be visited with your private car.

 It supports large populations of Thornicroft’s giraffe, and herds of elephants and Cape buffaloes often several hundred strong.
 It is one of the best-known national parks in Africa for walking safaris.
 Founded as a game reserve in 1938, it became a national park in 1972 and now covers 9,050 km2.

 The Park is unfenced and bordered to the west by a steep escarpment and to the east by the Luangwa River.
 The Luangwa Valley lies at the tail end of the Great African Rift Valley system, which extends 4,000 km all the way from the Red Sea down to the Pungwe River mouth in Mozambique.
 The Muchinga Escarpment in Muchinga and Central Provinces forms the park’s western or north-western boundary.
 It slopes down from there to the river, lying mostly on its western bank.
-The eastern bank of the river is in Eastern Province, and as access to the park is only from that side, it is usually thought of as being wholly in Eastern Province.
+The eastern bank of the river is in the Eastern Province, and as access to the park is only from that side, it is usually thought of as being wholly in the Eastern Province.

 The park spans two eco-regions, both of them woodland savannah, distinguished by the dominant tree: Southern Miombo woodlands cover the higher slopes of the valley, while Zambezian and Mopane woodlands cover the bottom of the valley.
 The Mopane tree tolerates the higher temperatures and lower rainfall found at lower elevations than miombo trees which are found on the higher plateau.
-Within these woodland savannahs are larger patches of grassland, so that grazers such as zebra and leaf browsers such as giraffe are found in profusion in the same areas.
+Within these woodland savannahs are larger patches of grassland so that grazers such as zebra and leaf browsers such as giraffes are found in profusion in the same areas.
 Patches of flooded grassland habitats (floodplains) are found close to the river, on which hippopotamus graze at night.
 Their dung released into the river fertilises its waters and sustains the fish population which in turn sustains the crocodiles.

 The Luangwa valley, continued to the west by the Lunsemfwa River valley, contains some varieties of animals such as Cookson’s wildebeest and Crawshay’s zebra which are endemic or near-endemic to the valley.
 It also represents something of a natural barrier to human migration and transport, no roads cross it and this has helped conserve its wildlife.